apsimNGpy: API Reference

 Example:

->>> mock_data = Path.home() / 'mock_data'# As an example let's mock some data move the apsim files to this directory before runnning
+mock_data = Path.home() / 'mock_data' # As an example, let's mock some data; move the APSIM files to this directory before running

->>> mock_data.mkdir(parents=True, exist_ok=True)
+mock_data.mkdir(parents=True, exist_ok=True)

->>> path_to_model = load_default_simulations(crop ='maize', simulations_object =False) # get base model
+path_to_model = load_default_simulations(crop='maize', simulations_object=False) # Get base model

->>> ap =path_to_model.replicate_file(k=10, path= mock_data) if not list(mock_data.rglob("*.apsimx")) else None
+ap = path_to_model.replicate_file(k=10, path=mock_data) if not list(mock_data.rglob("*.apsimx")) else None

->>> df = run_from_dir(str(mock_data), pattern="*.apsimx", verbose=True, recursive=True)# all files that matches that pattern
+df = run_from_dir(str(mock_data), pattern="*.apsimx", verbose=True, recursive=True) # All files that match the pattern

 apsimNGpy.core.runner.run_model_externally(model: pathlib.Path | str, verbose: bool = False, to_csv: bool = False) subprocess.Popen[str]